 South Africa is probably the most economically unequal country world-wide and despite the legacy of Mandela, too little has been done since 1994 to correct this situation – true reconciliation and long-term peace in this country is at risk.

-Because Masicorp is staffed with a mixture of paid and volunteer staff, black and white, all its projects and programmes deliver on-the-ground practical examples of the ‘haves’ helping the ‘have-nots’.
+Because Masicorp is staffed with a mixture of paid and volunteer staff, all its projects and programmes deliver on-the-ground practical examples of the ‘haves’ helping the ‘have-nots’.
 This is a cross-cutting additional benefit of our work which, in its small way, promotes reconciliation and peace.

 - Everyone in Masiphumelele will have access to quality education, training, advice and support